-Sandboarding borrows much of its technologies and techniques from snowboarding, but it’s also often referred to as sand surfing and it can be practiced with a sled or toboggan, and you may find that it is indeed more similar to surfing and sledding than snowboarding.
-This unique emerging sport is a blend of many arts and it is quickly discovering itself and evolving accordingly.
+Sandboarding borrows much of its technologies and techniques from snowboarding.
+This sport is also often referred to as sand surfing and it can be practiced with a sled or toboggan, and you may find that it is indeed more similar to surfing and sledding than snowboarding.
+This unique emerging activity is a blend of many arts and it is quickly discovering itself and evolving accordingly as a sport.
 But does it feel any different from gliding on snow?

 5 reasons why sandboarding is different from snowboarding

 1. It feels more like surfing

 While sandboards are aesthetically more similar to a snowboard than a surfboard, dune sledging really feels more like surfing than snowboarding.
 Sandboarding does not require a weight-forward stance and just like when you surf, being able to catch a good “slope” is what really makes or breaks your ride.
 If it feels like sandboarding is harder than snowboarding for you, then you either have the wrong equipment or the wrong kind of terrain.
 In sandboarding, your location determines how fast you’ll go – the steepest the dune, the more exciting the ride.
 There is a reason the sport has gained so much popularity in countries like Peru and Argentina where you can surf on some of the highest dunes in the world.

 2. You need very little equipment